Pueblos Magicos, Diving and Food

 Pueblos Magicos, Beaches, Food, and Indigenous Culture

-After spending 7-weeks in Mexico, we wanted to share our top 10 adventures with you.
-Most of them we did.
-Others we could not fit in, but wished we had the time.
+After spending 7-weeks in Mexico, we wanted to share our top 10 suggested adventures with you.

 Being a foodie in Mexico has been easy.
 We’ve loved the local food throughout Mexico, but particularly the Chiapan and Oaxacan restaurants which we found to be good or better and less expensive than those in more popularly visited destinations.